 Default model behavior is to use a variable step size Runke Kutta as described in section 2.1 of the technical documentation.
 The Relative Error is the acceptable error in the simulation; if it is not achieved in a particular time step, the variable Runge-Kutta routine decreases the step size and tries again.
 If the relative error is too large, the results may be erroneous; if it is too small, the run time may be too long.
 Usually a value between 0.005 and 0.0005 is appropriate, but you might wish to experiment for a particular application.

 A fixed step size may also be selected with time step varying from one tenth to one hundredth of a day.
-This may be useful when a user is precisely comparing “control” and “perturbed” runs and so wishes to have their stepsizes be precisely aligned.
+This may be useful when a user is precisely comparing “control” and “perturbed” runs and so wishes to have their step-sizes be precisely aligned.
 More information about this can be found in section 2.1. of the technical documentation.

-Output Storage Opations Parameters
+Output Storage Options

 A user may set the native model time step to one day or one hour.
 If a daily simulation is utilized, average light conditions are utilized throughout the day.
 If an hourly simulation is selected, solar radiation is calculated as variable during the course of each day.
 Rather than calculating daily average oxygen concentrations, if an hourly simulation is selected, AQUATOX will simulate hourly average oxygen concentrations within the water column.
 These concentrations will be based on the hourly light climate (and optional hourly oxygen loadings).
 These hourly predictions will then be used to calculate lethal and non-lethal effects due to low oxygen.
 The user can output hourly values of DO or set a larger Data Storage Step and examine the minimum and maximum predictions over that time interval.
 Hourly inflow loadings can be input for all nutrients, carbon dioxide, oxygen, inorganic suspended sediments, TSS, light, and organic matter.